koshevy/gulp-twig-php/README.md

 | ```logCallback```      | Callback for debug output (etc console.log) |
 | ```implicitInstall```  | Do install the Twig and dependencies implicitly |

+# Get Started

+## Install package

+Install this package through NPM.

+    npm install gulp-twig-php --save

+## Install PHP

+*Twig* working at PHP.
+You must install PHP at your computer before.
+Prefered version is ***^5.6***.

+The way you install PHP depends of you OS and version.

+#### MacOS

+Usually, PHP built at OS.
+Otherwise, you can install PHP via [*Homebrew*](http://brew.sh/):

+    brew install php56

+#### Windows

+Try to download appropriate version here: http://php.net/downloads.php

+## Set PHP default path

+Plugin and theirs installer will call the PHP shortly, for instance: ```php installer.php```.
+It a reason why you must set **EVN path for PHP** (if it not setted).

+## Install Composer and PHP-based dependencies

+> **By default, you don't need to do anymore.**
+>
+> Composer and Twig will be installed automatically at first plugin launch.

+But if you want to turn off this feature in favor of manual installation, set the ```implicitInstall``` option as ```false```.

+It may be useful if you want to have more control when PHP-dependencies setup proceed.
+In this case you can use **bash-file** (```install-twig.sh```), intended to help with installation.

+    cd PATH-TO/node_modules/gulp-twig-php
+    PATH-TO/node_modules/gulp-twig-php/install-twig.sh

+This batch will install *Composer*, that's will help to install twig and theirs plugins.

 # Readymades